 But seriously, just because I wrote this comprehensive series in this order doesn’t mean that one should read it in that order.
 Keep in mind that this whole series was a learning experience for me as well, so reading parts 1 through the end will seem a bit jumpy at times.
 In fact, a lot of the posts came about because readers suggested I check out certain sub-topics and all that came about in random order.
-If I were to write this series again today, from scratch, with everything I know today or if I were to write a book I would obviously structure this very differently.
+If I were to write this series again today, from scratch, with everything I know today, or if I were to write a book I would obviously structure this very differently.
 It would be unfair to new readers to make them go through the entire series!
-Which convinced me to write this new page, so newcomers feel less intimidated starting their own thought process on Safe Withdrawal Rates!
+This convinced me to write this new page, so newcomers feel less intimidated starting their own thought process on Safe Withdrawal Rates!

 - Part 32 – You are a Pension Fund of One (or Two).
 Compare and contrast our personal challenges to those of large corporate and public pension funds.
 It turns out that I found many aspects of running my own (early) retirement finances, essentially a pension fund with two beneficiaries, that are much more complex than running a pension fund for thousands of beneficiaries!

 - New to the site here?
 Do you think that rigor and math don’t belong in retirement planning?
 Why not just wing it?
-In Part 46, I detail my thought process and why I like to perform my careful, customized and rigorous retirement withdrawal simulations, not despite but exactly because we face so many uncertainties retirement.
+In Part 46, I detail my thought process and why I like to perform my careful, customized, and rigorous retirement withdrawal simulations, not despite but exactly because we face so many uncertainties in retirement.
 But we don’t have to overdo the precision either!
-In the follow-up post, Part 47, I look go a few case studies and show when it’s OK to wing it and when it’s time to worry about those nitty-gritty details of the withdrawal rate analysis.
+In the follow-up post, Part 47, I go through a few case studies and show when it’s OK to wing it and when it’s time to worry about those nitty-gritty details of the withdrawal rate analysis.

 Introduction to Sequence of Return Risk